Employee Retention Credit: Answers to frequently asked questions

 Authored by RSM US LLP

-The Employee Retention Credit (ERC) offers substantial liquidity potential for many businesses, a crucial boon, perhaps, to those pushing through difficulties caused by the pandemic.
-Better yet, the ERC was expanded by relief legislation in December 2020.
-Those changes could result in payroll tax refund opportunities and prospective savings, including for companies previously ineligible for the ERC because they obtained Payroll Protection Program (PPP) loans.
+The Employee Retention Credit offers substantial liquidity potential for many businesses, a crucial boon, perhaps, to those pushing through difficulties caused by the pandemic.
+Better yet, the Employee Retention Credit was expanded by relief legislation in December 2020 and again in March 2021.
+Those changes could result in payroll tax refund opportunities and prospective savings, including for companies previously ineligible for the retention credit because they obtained Payroll Protection Program (PPP) loans.

-Here are answers to some frequently asked questions about the ERC and how it may apply to you:
+Here are answers to some frequently asked questions about the employee retention tax credit (ERTC) and how it may apply to you:

-The CAA expanded the ERC for six months into 2021 with several changes, including allowing companies that obtained PPP loans to benefit from the ERC—even retroactively to 2020.
+The CAA expanded the ERTC for six months into 2021 with several changes, including allowing companies that obtained PPP loans to benefit from the ERTC—even retroactively to 2020.
+Later, the American Rescue Plan Act extended the ERTC for the remaining six months of 2021 so it is now available for the full calendar year.

-It also expanded the definition of a small employer from 100 or fewer employees to 500 or fewer employees.
-It increased the credit as a percentage of qualified wages from 50% to 70%, resulting in a credit up to a maximum of $7,000 per employee for each of the first two quarters in 2021 (or $14,000 total per employee).
-It altered the definition of a significant revenue decline to be less than 80% of gross receipts for the same quarter in 2019, and it increased the maximum wages that can be used for the credit.
+For 2021, the definition of a small employer is expanded from 100 or fewer employees to 500 or fewer employees; the credit as a percentage of qualified wages increased from 50% to 70%, resulting in a credit up to a maximum of $7,000 per employee for each of the four quarters in 2021 (or $28,000 total per employee).
+Also, the definition of a significant revenue decline is less than 80% of gross receipts for the same quarter in 2019, and you may elect to calculate that based on the immediately preceding quarter.

-A. To qualify for the ERC, a company must meet either of the following tests, but not both;
+A. To qualify for the ERTC, a company must meet either of the following tests, but not both;

 Q. Do I have to physically shut down locations to be considered impacted by government orders?